-Archbishop Romero will be canonised by Pope Francis at a ceremony in St Peter’s Square in Rome on Sunday October 14th.
-His Feast Day will remain March 24th.
+Archbishop Romero was canonised by Pope Francis at a ceremony in St Peter’s Square in Rome on Sunday October 14th.
+His Feast Day remains March 24th.

 This is the wonderful culmination of a process that was launched in 1990 on the tenth anniversary of Romero’s assassination.
 The road to sainthood proved to be long and arduous with obstacles placed in the path of the Cause for Beatification by powerful figures in the Latin American Church and the Vatican Curia who fiercely opposed Romero’s recognition as a martyr of the Church.

 In 2013, however, Pope Francis, in his own words, ‘unblocked’ Romero’s paralysed canonisation process and he made it clear that he wanted to see Romero’s ‘Cause’ brought to its conclusion without delay.

 Two years later, following all the prescribed procedures of the Congregation for the Causes of the Saints, Archbishop Romero was proclaimed a martyr, ‘in odium fidei’, killed out of hatred of the faith.
 When martyrdom is declared there is no requirement for a miracle prior to beatification.
 And so, at a magnificent ceremony in San Salvador on May 23rd 2015, he became Blessed Oscar Romero (see image on the right).

 Beatification is the penultimate step on the road to full sainthood.
 But for canonisation a miracle does become necessary.
 The recognition of a miracle through Oscar Romero’s intercession was therefore the final hurdle to be cleared before canonisation.